albertvila/dotfiles/README.md

 ## Old manual steps
 Those are now configured automatically, however, I prefer to keep the manual steps here just in case.

+### Old issues
+- Permission issues with pip, run the following command `sudo easy_install pip`

+- If you get the following error `zsh:1: command not found: pygmentize` doing a cat or more, just run the following command `sudo easy_install Pygments`

+### general
+1. Open OSX mouse settings and select Natural scroll on trackpad (already present on the `setup_osx` function from `./lib/osx.sh`, pending to check if it works)

 ### iterm2
 1. Open iTerm2's preferences (do this change for all needed profiles).